Overview of Services

 I am considered a private pay, out-of-network provider.
 I accept payments at the time of service by cash, check, health savings account card, debit card, or credit card.
 You will receive monthly super-bill statements that you can submit to your insurance company for possible out-of-network reimbursement.
 I do not bill insurance providers or complete insurance paperwork on behalf of my clients.

-• Evaluation costs range from $150 to $950 depending on the type and length of assessment.
+Evaluation costs vary depending on the type and length of assessment.
 The full cost will be provided to you before scheduling an evaluation.
 Payment is due on the date of the first evaluation appointment.

 Good Faith Estimate